Peter Drew: Exhibitions

 Drew's work has been exhibited at major arts institutions around Australia, including the Art Gallery of South Australia and the National Gallery of Australia (AGSA), but is best known for his posters on the city streets.
 Sticking up posters is actually illegal in many jurisdictions; Drew has been fined three times, in South Australia, New South Wales, and in Canberra.

 For the 2017 History Festival in South Australia, an exhibition of posters entitled Posters Empowering Community: A Historical Snapshot of SA Poster Artmaking was held at the Kerry Packer Civic Gallery Exhibition at the University of South Australia.
 Drew's work was included in the exhibition.

-In 2020, an exhibition entitled FLAGS 1 was held at AGSA, with works featuring the Australian flag blended with photographs from the NAA.
+In 2020, an exhibition entitled Flags 1 was held at AGSA, with works featuring the Australian flag blended with photographs from the NAA.
+In May–June 2022, an exhibition of Drew's works entitled Flags 2 was held at the Jan Murphy Gallery in Fortitude Valley, Brisbane.

 An exhibition entitled Aussie: Posters by Peter Drew was held at the National Museum of Australia in Canberra from 11 May to 24 September 2023.

 Collections

-Drew's works are held in galleries and libraries around Australia, including the National Library of Australia, the State Library of South Australia, the State Library of New South Wales, the Art Gallery of South Australia, and Museums Victoria.
+Drew's works are held in galleries and libraries around Australia, including the National Library of Australia, the State Library of South Australia, the State Library of New South Wales, the Art Gallery of South Australia, Museums Victoria (including the NGV), Art Gallery of New South Wales, QAGOMA, and the Victorian Immigration Museum.